Hadia-FA23-BSE-080/github/midterm/README.md

 Project Overview

-AdFlow Pro is a modern web-based sponsored listing marketplace designed to streamline the process of posting, managing, and approving advertisements.
-The platform supports multiple user roles including Clients, Moderators, and Admins, each with dedicated dashboards and functionalities.
+AdFlow Pro is a modern web-based sponsored listing marketplace developed to manage and streamline the advertisement posting process.
+The platform provides a structured workflow where users can submit, review, and manage ads efficiently through role-based access.

-The system allows clients to submit ads, which are then reviewed by moderators before being approved and published.
-This ensures quality control and maintains the integrity of the platform.
+The system is designed with three main user roles: Client, Moderator, and Admin.
+Each role has specific permissions and a dedicated dashboard, ensuring secure and organized operations within the platform.

 ⚙️ Key Features
-Role-Based Access Control
+Role-Based System
-Different dashboards and permissions for Clients, Moderators, and Admins.
+Separate dashboards and functionalities for Clients, Moderators, and Admins.
-Secure Ad Posting Workflow
+Ad Approval Workflow
-Ads go through a proper approval process before being published.
+All advertisements go through a moderation process before being published, ensuring quality and authenticity.
-Dashboard System
-Each user role has a personalized dashboard for managing tasks.
+User-Friendly Dashboards
+Interactive dashboards allow users to easily manage ads and activities.
+Secure Authentication
+User login and access are securely handled through Supabase.
-Supabase Integration
+Real-Time Backend Integration
-Backend services including authentication, database, and real-time features are powered by Supabase.
+Supabase provides database management, authentication, and real-time updates.
-Responsive UI
+Responsive Design
-Clean and user-friendly interface accessible on different devices.
+The platform is fully responsive and works smoothly across different devices.
-🧠 How It Works
+🧠 Working Mechanism
-A Client submits an advertisement.
+The Client submits an advertisement through their dashboard.
-The ad is sent to the Moderator for review.
+The advertisement is sent to the Moderator for review.
-The Moderator either approves or rejects the ad.
+The Moderator checks the ad and either approves or rejects it.
-Approved ads become visible on the platform.
+Approved ads are published and become visible on the platform.
-The Admin manages users, monitors activity, and controls the system.
+The Admin manages users, monitors system activities, and maintains overall control.
-🎯 Purpose of the Project
+🎯 Objective

-The main goal of AdFlow Pro is to provide a secure and efficient platform for managing sponsored content while ensuring proper moderation and user role separation.
-It demonstrates real-world concepts like authentication, role management, and workflow automation.
+The main objective of AdFlow Pro is to create a secure and efficient advertisement management system that ensures proper moderation, user role separation, and smooth workflow automation.
+This project demonstrates practical implementation of modern web development concepts.

 🛠️ Technologies Used
 Frontend: Next.js / React
 Backend: Supabase
 Database: PostgreSQL (via Supabase)
 Deployment: Vercel
+💡 Conclusion

+AdFlow Pro is a complete solution for managing sponsored listings with a focus on security, usability, and structured workflow.
+It reflects real-world application development practices and highlights the use of modern technologies to build scalable web applications.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 <img width="1913" height="902" alt="s1" src="https://github.com/user-attachments/assets/6f44299b-7a7b-4911-b5f2-6ab8a2371a3d" />